AP Gov Unit 1 Progress Check MCQ: What You Need to Know

 Want to do well on the progress check?
 Here's what actually works:

 Create a concept map.
 Put the Constitution at the center and branch out to the problems with the Articles that led to each feature.
 Why a bicameral legislature?
 Because of the Great Compromise.
 Why an executive?
 Because the Articles had none and it caused problems.
-This kind of causal thinking will help you answer application questions And that's really what it comes down to..
+This kind of causal thinking will help you answer application questions.

 Practice with real AP questions.
 The College Board releases past FRQs and some multiple choice questions.
 Use them.
 The more you see the actual question style, the less intimidating it becomes.

 Summarize each Federalist Paper in one sentence.
 You don't need to memorize every word.
-But you should be able to explain the main argument of Federalist 10 (factions are inevitable, but a large republic dilutes their power), Federalist 51 (how does separation of powers protect liberty), and Federalist 70 (the case for a single executive).
+But you should be able to explain the main argument of Federalist 10 (factions are inevitable, but a large republic dilutes their power), Federalist 51 (how does separation of powers protect liberty), and Federalist 70 (the case for a single executive) The details matter here..

 Teach the material to someone else.
 If you can explain why the Articles failed to a friend who knows nothing about AP Gov, you understand it.
-If you can't, you need to review It's one of those things that adds up.
-Turns out it matters..
+If you can't, you need to review Took long enough..

 FAQ